ietf/tao/Tao.md

 4.2 Getting Things Done in a Working Group

-One fact that confuses many novices is that the face-to-face WG meetings are much less important in the IETF than they are in most other organizations.
+One fact that confuses many newcomers is that the face-to-face WG meetings are much less important in the IETF than they are in most other organizations.
 Any decision made at a face-to-face meeting must also gain consensus on the WG mailing list.
 There are numerous examples of important decisions made in WG meetings that are later overturned on the mailing list, often because someone who couldn't attend the meeting pointed out a serious flaw in the logic used to come to the decision.
 Finally, WG meetings aren't "drafting sessions", as they are in some other standards bodies: in the IETF, drafting is done elsewhere.

 Another aspect of Working Groups that confounds many people is the fact that there is no formal voting.
 The general rule on disputed topics is that the Working Group has to come to "rough consensus", meaning that a very large majority of those who care must agree.
 The exact method of determining rough consensus varies from Working Group to Working Group.
 Sometimes consensus is determined by "humming" — if you agree with a proposal, you hum when prompted by the chair.
 Most "hum" questions come in two parts: you hum to the first part if you agree with the proposal, or you hum to the second part if you disagree with the proposal.
 Newcomers find it quite peculiar, but it works.
 It is up to the chair to decide when the Working Group has reached rough consensus.